nomasters/handshake/design-docs/handshake-core.md

 ### The Lookup Table

-The lookup table is made of a map of 24 byte lookup hashes and 32 bytes one-time keys.
+The lookup table is made of a map of 24 byte lookup hashes and 32 byte one-time keys.
 Each chat participant has their own lookup table.
 A lookup hash is prepended to encrypted data used for both the rendezvous point and message storage to act as a reference for participants to know which key to use to decrypt the message.

 You could express such a map in json encoded in base64 as follows: